 Documents to download

-The Holocaust Memorial Bill 2022-23 would remove restrictions on building a Holocaust Memorial and Learning Centre in Victoria Tower Gardens next to Parliament.
-The Bill would also give the Government powers to use public funds to build and operate the Holocaust Memorial and Learning Centre.
+The Holocaust Memorial Bill 2022-23, 2023-24 and 2024-25 would remove restrictions on building a Holocaust Memorial and Learning Centre in Victoria Tower Gardens next to Parliament.
+The bill would also give the government powers to use public funds to build and operate the Holocaust Memorial and Learning Centre.

 Background: Holocaust Commission

-The Holocaust Commission was launched by the then Prime Minister David Cameron in 2014 to assess whether measures were needed to preserve the memory of the Holocaust.
+The Holocaust Commission was launched in 2014 by David Cameron then Prime Minister, to assess whether measures were needed to preserve the memory of the Holocaust.
 In its 2015 report, the commission recommended the creation of a “striking and prominent new National Memorial” (PDF) which should be “co-located with a world-class Learning Centre”.

-In January 2016, the Government announced the memorial would be located in Victoria Tower Gardens, a Grade II listed green space next to Westminster Abbey and the Palace of Westminster.
-The decision to co-locate the learning centre with the memorial was taken by the Government in September 2016.
+In January 2016, the government announced the memorial would be located in Victoria Tower Gardens, a grade II listed park next to the Houses of Parliament.
+It later decided to co-locate the learning centre with the memorial in September 2016.

 Differing views on the location of the memorial

 Others, such as the London Historic Parks and Gardens Trust and the Thorney Island Society, a local amenity society, objected to locating the memorial in Victoria Tower Gardens.
-They expressed concern about its impact on the other memorials in the Gardens and on the Gardens, Grade II listed park.
+They have expressed concern about its impact on the gardens, a grade II listed park, as well as on other memorials in the gardens.
 They also said the project could affect public access to the park (PDF).

-In January 2019, the Government submitted a planning application to build the Holocaust Memorial and Learning Centre to the local planning authority, Westminster City Council.
-In November 2019, the then Housing Minister “called-in” the planning application for their own determination.
+In January 2019, the government submitted a planning application to build the Holocaust Memorial and Learning Centre to the local planning authority, Westminster City Council.
+In November 2019, the Housing Minister ‘called-in’ the planning application, meaning that they would decide on the application instead of Westminster City Council.

-Following a public inquiry led by a Planning Inspector, in July 2021, the then Housing and Planning Minister gave permission to build the Holocaust Memorial and Learning Centre in Victoria Tower Gardens (PDF).
-The Inspector had found that the public benefits of the scheme, including its location next to Parliament, outweighed the potential harm it may cause to heritage assets.
+Following a public inquiry led by a planning inspector, in July 2021, the Housing and Planning Minister gave planning consent to build the Holocaust Memorial and Learning Centre in Victoria Tower Gardens (PDF).
+The inspector had found that the public benefits of the scheme, including its location next to Parliament, outweighed the potential harm it may cause to heritage assets.

-The Planning Inspector had also considered alternative sites, including the Imperial War Museum, but noted that these sites lacked a detailed scheme.
+The planning inspector also considered alternative sites, such as the Imperial War Museum in London, but noted that these sites lacked a detailed scheme.

 Judicial challenge to planning permission

-The London Historic Parks and Gardens Trust challenged the planning decision in the High Court on procedural grounds, and the decision was quashed in April 2022.
+The London Historic Parks and Gardens Trust challenged the decision in the High Court on procedural grounds, and the minister’s decision to approve the planning application was quashed in April 2022.

-The Holocaust Memorial Bill 2022-23 would disapply sections 8(1) and 8(8) of the London County Council (Improvements) Act 1900.
-The 1900 Act would therefore not pose an obstacle to locating the memorial and the learning centre in Victoria Tower Gardens.
+The Holocaust Memorial Bill would disapply sections 8(1) and 8(8) of the London County Council (Improvements) Act 1900, such that the 1900 Act would no longer pose an obstacle to building the Holocaust Memorial and Learning Centre in Victoria Tower Gardens.
 Planning consent would still be required.

-The Bill would also give the Government powers to use public funds to build, operate and improve the memorial and learning centre.
+The bill would also give the government powers to use public funds to build, operate and improve the Holocaust Memorial and Learning Centre.

 A hybrid bill

-The Holocaust Memorial Bill 2022-23, when first introduced, was designated as “prima facie hybrid” by the House of Commons Clerk of Legislation and was therefore referred to the Examiners of Petitions for Private Bills.
-The Government sought to argue, unsuccessfully, that the Bill was not hybrid, and that it should proceed as normal through public bill procedure.
+The Holocaust Memorial Bill 2023-24, when first introduced, was designated as “prima facie hybrid” by the House of Commons Clerk of Legislation.
+It was referred to the Examiners of Petitions for Private Bills.
+The government sought to argue, unsuccessfully, that the bill was not hybrid.

-The examiners, in a decision published on 22 May 2023 (PDF), disagreed with the Government’s position on hybridity.
-They concluded that the Bill would have a “much greater adverse effect on the private interests of local residents” and that, therefore, it was a hybrid bill.
+The examiners disagreed with the government’s position on hybridity.
+They concluded that the bill would have a “much greater adverse effect on the private interests of local residents” (PDF) and was therefore a hybrid bill.

 Next steps

-As the planning decision was quashed by the High Court, the relevant minister in the Department for Levelling Up, Housing and Communities (DLUHC) would need to re-take their planning decision.
-Another planning application to Westminster City Council would not be required.
+As the planning decision was quashed by the High Court, the relevant minister in the Ministry for Housing, Communities and Local Government (MHCLG) would need to re-take their planning decision.
+Another application to Westminster City Council would not be required.

-The Government said “strict” decision-making arrangements were in place in DLUHC to ensure a “functional separation” between those who brought forward the proposal and those making a decision on it.
+The previous government had said “strict” decision-making arrangements are in place in government to ensure a “functional separation” between those in the government who brought forward the planning application and those making a decision on it.

 Documents to download